Available 24/7 | Call Now

 By The Wiseman Law Firm

-Felonies are the most serious of crimes with offenders facing prison time and extended sentences that can last decades.
-Offenses are categorized according to severity and have greatly varied sentences.
+Felonies are the most serious type of criminal offenses and offenders often face prison time and extended sentences that can last decades.
 The collateral consequences of a felony conviction are much greater than for misdemeanors.
-If you are convicted of a felony it can affect every facet of your life from your employment, your right to vote, to your qualification for further education.
+A felony conviction can continue to impact your life long after your sentence is served, affecting virtually every facet of your life, like your employment, right to vote, and qualification for further education.

 • Speeding